cocoleemon/BloomVault/docs/volume-3/03-product-specifications/07-collections.md

 Transitions should feel seamless and predictable.

-⸻
+---

-Empty States
+# Empty States

 When no collections exist, BloomVault should encourage users to create their first collection.

 Example:

-“Collections help organize your Beauty Library.
-Create one whenever you’re ready—there’s no right or wrong way to organize your beauty journey.”
+*"Collections help organize your Beauty Library.
+Create one whenever you're ready—there's no right or wrong way to organize your beauty journey."*

-⸻
+---

-Error Handling
+# Error Handling

 Examples include: